 The LEAD operating model is based on Lean and agile thinking as an overall philosophy.
 The operating model consists of capabilities and their interactions.
 The LEAD operating model defines how the information flows between the identified capabilities – and to be more precise – what information flows between which capabilities.
 Some of the capabilities are related to management layer, some capabilities are assigned into the Service Delivery Chain, and some of them are supporting capabilities.
 Operating model is to be defined: which capabilities exactly are concerned, what are the business services they provide, what are the information flows between them – and, what is the value add they can be assigned to.
 Capabilities can be identified based on organization structure, and based on frameworks such as IT4IT and IT-CMF.

 An essential capability is “demand management”, the single funnel of development cases.
-This capability handles all the incoming demands after customer relationship management has been in contact with customers.
+This capability handles all the incoming demands from different channels.
+Some business-driven demands can raise when customer relationship management is in contact with the customers.
 Demand Management is illustrated in the Idea to Production value stream diagram below.
 In practice, LEAD operates in collaborative way that requires strong personnel involvement and commitment, on both management and operational levels.
 All the ideas and other incoming demands are managed in the single backlog and single Kanban board (physical and electronic).
 This “ScrumBan” -style approach makes the overall development collaborative and visible from ideas to production.

 Customer Perspective And Holistic Development Approach